grafana/metrictank/docs/config.md

 # * aggregationMethod specifies the functions used to aggregate values for the next retention level.
 Legal methods are avg/average, sum, min, max, and last.
 The default is average.
 # Unlike Graphite, you can specify multiple, as it is often handy to have different summaries available depending on what analysis you need to do.
 # When using multiple, the first one is used for reading.
 In the future, we will add capabilities to select the different archives for reading.
-# * the settings configured when Grafana Metrictank starts are what is applied.
-So you can enable or disable archives by restarting Grafana Metrictank.
+# * the settings configured when metrictank starts are what is applied.
+So you can enable or disable archives by restarting metrictank.
 #
 # see https://github.com/grafana/metrictank/blob/master/docs/consolidation.md for related info.